World Health Assembly Rejects Comprehensive Sexuality Education

 The rejection was a stinging defeat for the Biden administration and powerful progressive countries who promote western sexual mores through international policies.
 The defeat is made all the more significant as the World Health Assembly has gained importance and visibility during the COVID-19 pandemic.
 It could set a precedent for future UN negotiations, including ongoing negotiations of a political declaration on HIV/AIDS.

-The Russian Federation and its allies replaced language about “comprehensive sexuality education” in the resolution with previously agreed terminology about education on “sexual and reproductive health.”
+The Russian Federation and its allies attempted to replace language about “comprehensive sexuality education” in the resolution with previously agreed terminology about education on “sexual and reproductive health.”
+The sponsors nixed the entire paragraph rather than compromise.

-The adoption of the joint Russian and African amendment withholds the approval of the World Health Assembly for the controversial sex education programs promoted under the label “comprehensive sexuality education.”
+The result withholds the approval of the World Health Assembly for the controversial sex education programs promoted under the label “comprehensive sexuality education.”
 Any programs sponsored by international agencies under this rubric cannot be automatically considered to have the approval of the World Health Organization’s governing body.

 Diplomats representing the United States, Canada, Europe, and other progressive countries complained about the amendment in a joint statement.